KEC peak demand, visualized

 Frequently Asked Questions

 There are two sizing questions: power and energy.
-The calculator estimates the peak-shaving kW first, then a consultation can size the battery capacity in kWh so the system actually works in your home.
+This calculator shows the peak shaving power in kW, how much load the battery needs to cover above KEC’s 5 kW threshold.
+Battery capacity in kWh depends on how long those peaks last.
+During a free consultation, we’ll size both so the system actually works in your home.

 No. A peak shaving system can work entirely from grid power, charging off-peak and discharging during peak hours.
-It also pairs very well with solar because both energy charges and demand charges can drop together.
+But it also pairs well with solar.
+Solar helps lower your energy charges, while battery peak shaving helps eliminate KEC’s demand charge.

-Yes.
-Winter is usually when electric heating drives the highest peak demand and the biggest demand charges.
+Winter is actually when this system saves you the most money.
+That’s when electric heating drives the highest peak demand and the biggest demand charges.
 The battery is sized to handle your worst-case winter peak, so it works year-round.

-No. The switchover between grid and battery power is seamless and automatic, so your furnace, water heater, oven, and every other appliance works exactly as before.
+Yes.
+You won’t notice any difference in how your home operates.
+The switchover between grid and battery power is seamless and automatic.
+Your furnace, water heater, oven, and every other appliance works exactly as before, you just pay less for it.

 How much does a system cost?

-Costs depend on your peak demand and the battery capacity needed.
-During a free consultation, we’ll calculate your specific demand charge, size the right system, and show you the payback.
+System costs depend on your peak demand and the battery capacity needed.
+During a free consultation, we’ll calculate your specific demand charge, size the right system, and show you how the demand-charge savings can improve the overall payback for a solar-plus-storage or battery-only project.

 Stop Paying KEC’s Demand Penalty

-Get a free, no-pressure review of your KEC bill.
-We’ll show you what a peak shaving system could save you and whether it makes sense for your home.
+Get a free, no-pressure evaluation of your KEC bill.
+We’ll show you exactly what a peak shaving system would save you, and whether it makes financial sense for your home.

 Serving KEC customers in North Idaho